 The egg white protein powder you find in the baking aisle of supermarkets is usually sold in small packs.
 It’s intended for the making of meringues, mousse, and other desserts that require the use of whipped egg whites.
 Egg White Powder bought in bulk though, from protein stores for example, is not exactly the same.
 For one, it doesn’t meringue like the other stuff does – it never gets any soft (let alone hard) peaks.
-It also tends to be flavored and marketed as a substitute for whey to people who may be intolerant to lactose.
+It also tends to be flavoured and marketed as a substitute for whey to people who may be intolerant to lactose.
 Used as the basis to a protein shake, egg white protein powder is N-A-S-T-Y. Used in baking though?
 It’s actually quite cool!
 Because you can just ‘reconstitute’ it into regular egg whites and use it for regular baking.
-You can also use egg white protein powder to make omelets (as long as it’s unflavored!), protein porridge, and/or just throw it into your next protein pancakes for an extra protein baaaam!
+You can also use egg white protein powder to make omelets (as long as it’s unflavored!), protein porridge, and/or just throw it into your next protein pancakes for an extra protein boost!

 One of the most pervasive myths surrounding protein powders is that COOKING protein powder IRREVOCABLY DAMAGES it because it DENATURES it.
 It’s incredible, the sheer power of the idea that, by denaturing protein powder (i.e. by baking or cooking it in any form), the protein becomes ‘damaged’ and useless.
 I’m sure you’ve run into this idea before.
-I know I have, more times than I can remember!

 The answer to the question of “does heating or cooking protein powder ‘damage’ it?” is: NO. The protein doesn’t get ‘damaged’; our bodies absorbs the exact same amino acids from the protein whether we cook it or not.
 Though baking alters the structure of the protein (yes, it does ‘denature’ it), its nutritional value remains unchanged.
 Think about this: proteins are basically chains of amino acids that, when heated, can change their conformation (i.e. their structure).
 When you eat the protein, its molecules are broken down into individual aminos and are then brought together in your cells becoming a source of dietary protein.
 Cooked or uncooked, your body absorbs the protein anyway.